CrimsonVista/UTAustin-Courses/2021sp_cs361s/labs/lab3/lab3_instructions.md

 to point your TLS front end to your Django app and then browse to `https://cs361s.utexas.lab2:9000`

-For grading, you will need to submit your Firefox profile (details coming soon)

 ## Debugging

 As aluded to, this code has been built with a powerful debugging tool.